rahulbhadani/AOSim2/README.md

 I'm pretty much making a living off using this software at this point, which is remarkable.
 I would be happy to see it do the same for others.
 Use the features of github to start discussions or ask questions.

-I'm currently working in the branch jlc1.4.
+Origina repository from John is in the branch jlc1.4.

 Johanan (John) Codona<br>
 Tucson, AZ.